How does cold weather affect my heart?

 Protect yourself by wrapping up warm, and consider having a flu vaccine.

-During cold weather, the chance of catching the flu (seasonal influenza) increases.
-The flu can be more serious for people with heart conditions, as it makes your heart work much harder.
+In the winter months, the chance of catching the flu (seasonal influenza) increases.
+The flu can be more serious for people with heart conditions.
 We have advice on how to avoid catching the flu, the flu’s symptoms, and how it can affect any medication you might be taking on the flu (seasonal influenza) page.

 If you have a heart condition, we recommend you talk to your GP or practice nurse about having a flu vaccine.
-It’s free if you’re aged 65 or over, or if you have a long-term health condition such as a heart problem.
+It’s free if you’re aged 65 or over, or if you have a long-term health condition such asasthma or diabetes.

 Elderly people and very young children find it harder to regulate their temperature.
 This puts them at higher risk in extreme temperatures.
 As well as protecting your own health, always remember to keep an eye on elderly and vulnerable friends, family and neighbours during cold snaps to make sure they’re warm and comfortable.
 Make sure that you can recognise the symptoms and signs of a heart attack and phone 999 for an ambulance immediately if you’re worried.